totemcc/totemcc.github.com/onward2012/onward.md

 # Abstract

 This paper seeks to broaden the view of what programming is, who programs, and how programming fits in to larger systems.
+With growing frequency, people are approaching programming from unlikely backgrounds such as the arts.
+Often these new programmers bring with them ways of working which are incompatible with mainstream programming practices, but which allow for new possibilities in programming interfaces.
+This paper makes suggestions for the design of these new programming interfaces: thinking of programming interfaces as constraint solvers rather than compilers or interpreters, looking at programming as the process of program transformation rather than program construction, and de-emphasizing the use of numbers as the primary objects of manipulation.
 As a case study, this paper presents Recursive Drawing, a port of the textual programming language Context Free to a directly manipulable interface.

-XXX

 # Introduction

-## Motivation

-The ideas in this paper were explored and user tested during my time as a Masters' student at New York University's Interactive Telecommunications Program (ITP).
-ITP is a multidisciplinary program which is part of NYU's art school but features a strong technology focus.
-Students come from diverse backgrounds: theater, photography, sociology, law, philosophy, physics, biology, industrial design, architecture, etc. Many enter the program with no prior computer programming experience, though they all leave with some.

-During my time at ITP, I observed how my fellow students learned programming concepts and negotiated with the programming world in order to realize their projects.
-By negotiating with the programming world I mean, for example, finding and appropriating existing code, working around technical problems by finding non-technical solutions, and seeking and sharing programming advice within the ITP community and outside of it.

-Prior to ITP, I had professionally explored concepts from the academic programming languages community such as functional programming, functional reactive programming, and actor-based concurrency.
-Many of these concepts make programming simpler, yet by and large they are rejected by the mainstream programming community.

-Largely this rejection is due to inertia.
-Our existing programming tools support certain programming paradigms.
-It makes sense to build new tools on existing tools, which reinforces support for these paradigms.
-But more subtly, because these are the programming tools that are available for beginner programmers, the programming community self-selects for people who naturally think in these paradigms.

 This paper posits the emergence of a new generation of "alternative programmers".
 This new generation has no programming background, but has a need to program computers in order to realize their goals.
-Indeed they approach programming from entirely unrelated backgrounds, from well-developed disciplines with their own paradigms for understanding the world.
+Indeed they approach programming from unrelated backgrounds, from well-developed disciplines with their own paradigms for understanding the world.

-This new generation of programmers provides an opportunity to radically shift the way programming is done.

-Indeed

- those who are unsatisfied with the current state of programming with an opportunity to radically shift the way programming is done.
-But to realize this opportunity, we will need to be sensitive to backgrounds and goals of this new generation, and to reconsider the activity of programming itself.
+This influx of new programmers provides an opportunity to radically shift the way programming is done.
+But to realize this opportunity, we will need to be sensitive to the backgrounds and goals of this new generation, and to reconsider the activity of programming itself.

-There are many concepts worth exploring from the academic programming languages community.
-Many of these concepts, such as functional programming, functional reactive programming, and actor-based concurrency (to name a few) can make programming simpler.
-Yet by and large, these new ways of programming are not swiftly adopted by the mainstream programming community.

-There is no shortage of good ideas in the academic programming languages community.
-Many of these ideas make programming simpler.

-## Structure

 This paper explores the notion of *alternative programming interfaces* for the next generation of *alternative programmers*.